 In any personal injury lawsuit, calculating non-economic damages is difficult.
 This is especially the case if you have suffered a traumatic brain injury.
 However, a substantial part of your damages is based on how your injury impacts your daily life.

 Like compensatory damages, non-economic damages will vary from person to person depending on the severity of the injury and their lifestyle.
 For example, if you were an amateur dancer but lost motor functions because of your injury, you should be compensated for your loss.
 Likewise, a new parent should recover for the inability to interact with their child.
 While these types of damages are subjective, you are still entitled to recover them.

 Some common non-economic damages available after a traumatic brain injury include mental anguish, loss of consortium, emotional distress, loss of companionship, pain and suffering, and loss of enjoyment of life.
 Our Norristown personal injury lawyers will work closely with you, your family, friends, and healthcare providers to calculate your non-economic damages.

 Put Our 30+ Years of Experience to Work for You

 If you or a loved one have been seriously injured, you don’t have to go through it alone.
-For more than 34 years, The Reiff Law Firm have represented Pennsylvanians in personal injury and wrongful death claims.
-Let our experienced nerve damage attorneys handle your legal claim so that you can focus on on your health.
+For more than 34 years, the Reiff Law Firm have represented Pennsylvanians in personal injury and wrongful death claims.
+Let our experienced nerve damage attorneys handle your legal claim so that you can focus on your health.
 For your free no-obligation consultation, call us at (215) 709-6940 or contact us online today.